Would you like to work alongside teachers and other educational professionals to support children to reach their potential?

 - 24 weeks part-time

-- This course has two compulsory full day workshops delivered on campus.
+- This course has two compulsory full day workshops delivered on campus or via skype.

 - Offered online or partly online